 This tutorial will cover the basics of Craftbukkit and Spigot Minecraft permission systems, permission nodes, and permission plugins.
-Using Craftbukkit permissions, you can allow groups and players access to specified commands and other abilities requiring permissions.
+Using Craftbukkit permissions, you can grant groups and players access to specified commands and other abilities that require permissions.

 Permission Nodes

-- By default, players do not have access to most commands on the server, admins can grant players Minecraft OP status, but it is not ideal for most servers because it will grant the player access to all commands on the server.
-As a replacement for Minecraft OP, Craftbukkit has a permission system that is implemented by most plugins.
+- By default, players do not have access to most commands on the server.
+Admins can grant players Minecraft OP status, but it is not ideal for most servers because it gives the player access to all server commands.
+As a replacement for Minecraft OP, Craftbukkit has a permission system that most plugins implement.

 -

 Permission Nodes are a method of defining what commands/abilities a player can perform on the server.
-Different permission nodes are assigned to different commands and actions by the plugin developer.
+The plugin developer assigns different permission nodes to different commands and actions.
 For example, permission node

 bukkit.command.kickallows a player to use Craftbukkit/kickcommand. -